 Board of Directors

 Nikki was born and raised in Auburn, NE.
 She graduated from Auburn High School in 1998 and earned her Bachelor of Science Degree in Education from Peru State College in 2004.
 Between the years of 2004 and 2012 she worked in the education field in various positions including preschool teacher and K-12 guidance counselor.
-In 2013, she and her family moved to a beautiful 20 acre hobby farm near Brock, Nebraska where they raise honeybees and quail.
+Nikki is a certified yoga instructor and owner of Earth & Owl Yoga in Auburn which is located in the same building as the Aunt Bea’s Apiary learning center.
 She is the president, treasurer, and co-founder of Aunt Bea’s Apiary, Inc. an organization she named after her great aunt Bea who was an inspirational figure in her childhood.